Frequently Asked Questions about REDCap

 How do I log into REDCap using two-step verification?

 From the 22nd of May 2023 you will be prompted to use two-step verification when signing into REDCap at Karolinska Institutet.
 This applies to all users in REDCap, internal and external.
-At the bottom of this page, you will find a PDF guide of how to set up the two-step verification for your REDCap account.
+At the bottom of this page, you will find a PDF guide of how to set up the Authenticator app for two-step verification in REDCap.

 Who can create projects in REDCap?